SoftInstigate/restheart-website/docs/files.md

 }
 ```

-The axctual binary content is available by appending the `binary` postfix, like this:
+The actual binary content is available by appending the `binary` postfix, like this:

 ```
 http://localhost:8080/mybucket.files/5d1ef3d50951267987cf8ab4/binary